Control Data Corporation: IBM response to 6600

+A week after the introduction of the CDC 6600 in 1963, IBM chairman Thomas J. Watson sent a memo in which he asked how a small company like CDC had managed to dethrone IBM in mainframe computers.
+In response, IBM in 1965 started designing the ACS-1, a mainframe meant to surpass the 6600 in speed and be compatible with the IBM System/360 line of computers.
+IBM created the IBM Advanced Computing Systems in Sunnyvale, California, to work on ACS-1.
+Despite years of development, the engineers could not make the ACS-1 compatible with the System/360 without compromising its performance.
+IBM canceled the ACS-1 development in 1969.

-In the meantime, IBM announced a new System/360 model, the Model 92, which would be just as fast as CDC's 6600.
-Although this machine did not exist, sales of the 6600 dropped drastically while people waited for the release of the mythical Model 92.
+In the meantime, IBM announced a new System/360 model, the Model 92, which they claimed would be just as fast as the CDC 6600.
+In reality, the Model 92 did not exist.
+However, its announcement caused a drastic drop in 6600 sales of the 6600 as potential customers waited for the release the Model 92.
 Norris did not take this tactic, dubbed as fear, uncertainty and doubt (FUD), lying down, and in an extensive antitrust lawsuit launched against IBM a year later, he eventually won a settlement valued at $80 million.
-As part of the settlement, he picked up IBM's subsidiary, Service Bureau Corporation (SBC), which ran computer processing for other corporations on its own computers.
+As part of the settlement, CDC received IBM's subsidiary, Service Bureau Corporation (SBC), which ran computer processing for other corporations on its own computers.
 SBC fitted nicely into CDC's existing service bureau offerings.